Cheapest AEO Platform for Agencies in 2026

 The hidden cost of no verification

 Monitoring-only platforms show the agency where the client is invisible.
 Execution platforms show the agency where the client is invisible and then fix it.
-But only platforms with post-publication verification complete the loop: they recheck AI search engines after content goes live to confirm the content is getting cited.
-Without verification, the agency cannot prove to the client that the work produced results.
+But only platforms with continuous post-publication monitoring complete the loop: they keep monitoring AI engines after content goes live so you can track how visibility changes over time.
+Without monitoring, the agency cannot show the client how the work correlates with results.

 For agencies, proof of results is retention.
 A client who sees "you were invisible here, and now you appear" stays.
 A client who sees "we published 8 articles this month" asks why they are still invisible.
 The cheapest platform that produces content without verification creates a retention problem that is far more expensive than a slightly higher subscription.
 The cheapest AEO platform that creates content comparison covers this in detail.